Traffic-Aware Microgrid Planning for Dynamic Wireless Electric Vehicle Charging Roadways

 \subsection{Cell Transmission Model}

-The dynamics of large-scale macroscopic traffic flow have been extensively studied over the past few decades, leading to the development of several models for traffic analysis.
-Among these, the CTM, introduced by Daganzo in 1994~\cite{daganzo1}, stands out as one of the most widely adopted frameworks for modeling multi-commodity traffic flow across complex networks~\cite{alimardani2021}.
-We adopt the CTM for our setting as its discrete, computationally efficient formulation and its ability to capture key traffic phenomena such as congestion, shockwaves, and spillback~\cite{munoz2001} make it particularly well-suited for large-scale planning.
-Unlike microscopic agent-level models of EV traffic, the CTM avoids the need for detailed vehicle-level data, making it more scalable and practical for integration with energy system planning.

-In the CTM, the road network is segmented into a series of cells, and time is divided into discrete intervals.
-The length of each cell is defined as the distance a vehicle would travel in a single timestep under free-flow (no congestion) conditions, ensuring that all vehicles within a cell advance to the next cell at every timestep~\cite{daganzo1, munozMethodologicalCalibrationCell2004}.
+The cell transmission model (CTM), introduced by Daganzo in 1994~\cite{daganzo1,daganzo2}, stands out as one of the most widely adopted frameworks for modeling macroscopic traffic flow across complex networks~\cite{alimardani2021}.
+We adopt the CTM for our setting as its discrete, computationally efficient formulation and its ability to capture key traffic phenomena such as congestion, shockwaves, and spillback~\cite{munoz2001} makes it well suited to capture essential dynamics of traffic flows that are expected to influence DWC grid demands, without resorting to vehicle-level modeling.
+In the CTM, the highway is segmented into a series of cells, and time is divided into discrete intervals.
+The length of each cell is defined as the distance a vehicle travels in one time step under free-flow conditions, ensuring that vehicles within a cell advance to the next cell at each time step $t$~\cite{daganzo1, munozMethodologicalCalibrationCell2004}.